-- Why isn’t there an amount in box 1?
+- Why aren’t all my payments included in box 1?

-- I only have amounts in box 4 adjustments and/or box 6 adjustments; what does that mean?
+- I have amounts in box 4 adjustments and/or box 6 adjustments; what does that mean?

 - What are the criteria set by the Internal Revenue Service for receiving a 1098-T form?